Google Indexed a Social Media Tool's .env File - A Startup Security Nightmare

 2:34 PM - Discovery

-Friend alerts us to indexed .env file in Google search results.
+Prospective investor alerts the team to indexed .env file in Google search results.

 2:45 PM - Immediate Lockdown